Accessory fruit

 An accessory fruit is a fruit that contains tissue derived from plant parts other than the ovary.
 In other words, the flesh of the fruit develops not from the floral ovary, but from some adjacent tissue exterior to the carpel (for example, from receptacles or sepal).
 As a general rule, the accessory fruit is a combination of several floral organs, including the ovary.
 In contrast, true fruit forms exclusively from the ovary of the flower.

-Accessory fruits are usually indehiscent, meaning fruits that do not split open to release seeds when they have reached maturity.
+Accessory fruits are usually indehiscent, meaning that they do not split open to release seeds when they have reached maturity.

-Terminology

-Alternative terms for accessory fruit are false fruit, spurious fruit, pseudofruit, or pseudocarp.
-These are older terms for accessory fruit that have been criticized as "inapt", and are not used by some botanists today.

-From which organs is the fruit formed?

-Fertilization of accessory fruits induces the development of other organs; flower peduncle in cashew apple, calyx, bracts in pineapple, etc.
+Incorporated organs

 The following are examples of accessory fruits listed by the plant organ from which the accessory tissue is derived: